What Matters in Language Conditioned Robotic Imitation Learning over Unstructured Data: Experiments

 \textit{Language Models}: Despite steady progress in language conditioned policy learning, a fundamental, but less considered aspect is the choice of the pre-trained language model to encode raw text into a semantic pre-trained vector space.
 We compare the lightweight paraphrase-MiniLM-L3-v2 language embeddings from our full model against several popular alternatives, such as the larger BERT~\cite{devlin2018bert}, Distilroberta~\cite{liu2019roberta} and MPNet~\cite{song2020mpnet}, which double the embedding size from 384 to 768.
 Besides the architecture of the language model, we analyze the impact of the loss functions the language models are trained on, by comparing the original embeddings of MPNet and Distilroberta against versions that have been finetuned with contrastive losses at the sentence level to map semantically similar sentences into the same latent space~\cite{reimers-2019-sentence-bert}.
 We observe that the SBERT models that have been finetuned on sentence semantic similarity achieve significantly better results than the original language models trained on masked language modeling.
 Concretely, the original Distilroberta model achieves an average sequence length of 2.21, while the SBERT Distilroberta model achieves an average sequence length of 2.50.
 Finally, we also compare against a model conditioned on visual (ResNet-50) and language-goal features from a pre-trained CLIP model~\cite{radford2021learning}, which has been trained to align visual and language features from millions of image-caption pairs from the internet.
 Surprisingly, we find that performance is slightly worse than our best performing model.
-We hypothesize that this might be to a domain gap between the natural images that CLIP has been trained on and the simulated images from CALVIN.
+We hypothesize that this might be due to a domain gap between the natural images that CLIP has been trained on and the simulated images from CALVIN.
 The results suggest that for complex semantics, the choice of the pre-trained language model has a large impact and models finetuned on sentence level semantic similarity should be preferred.
+While in this paper, we do not finetune the language models with the action loss, we anticipate this might lead to better performance, specially in order to ground instructions referring to the colored blocks.